ipfs/team-mgmt/README.md

 The sprint discussions give a high throughput (video call) environment to talk about status, next goals, problems, solution approcahes, and so on.
 They're mostly free form, but should endeavor to identify a set of tasks to do, even if those tasks won't all get done this sprint.

-If you are interested in watching, but do not plan on participating, please use the stream link provided by the discussion lead and watch on YouTube.
-This is because video quality is generally better for everyone with less participants on the hangout.
+If you are interested in participating, please join us on Zoom.

 #### All Hands Call